lapdMouse/lapdMouseCppExamples/README.md

  airway segments from the root the specified segment and (b) all of its child segments.
 Then, it assigns appropriate label values to all associated mesh vertex point in the input mesh.
-The resulting labeled mesh is written to `highlightedSegmentsMesh.vtk`.
+The resulting labeled mesh is written to a new `.vtk` file.
 The result can get visualized using e.g.
  [3D Slicer](https://www.slicer.org).

-Example usage: `./labelTreePathAndChildren m01_AirwaySegments.vtk m01_AirwayTree.meta 673`
+Example usage: `./labelTreePathAndChildren m01_AirwaySegments.vtk m01_AirwayTree.meta 673 highlightedSegments.vtk`

 ### partitionLobesIntoTerminalCompartments